alphagov/verify-local-startup/README.md

 ## Useful Scripts

 This repository provides a number of useful scripts for use with the Verify Apps.
-These including Gernating a new PKI and creating environment files for local running.
+These include generating a new PKI and creating environment files for local running.
 Both of these things are done automatically for you as part of `startup.sh` script detailed in the previous section.

 ### XMLSecTool in Docker